micheledusi/Griddle/README.md

 ## License
 This package is released under the GNU General Public License v3.0 (GPL-3.0).
 You can find the full license text in the [LICENSE](LICENSE) file.

+## Contributing
+If you want to contribute to this project, feel free to open an issue or a pull request on the [GitHub repository](https://github.com/micheledusi/Griddle).

+### Credits
+This package was created by [Michele Dusi](https://github.com/micheledusi).